GrinlexGH/GrinlexGH/README.md

-- 👋 Hi, I’m @GrinlexGH
-- 👀 I’m interested in C++ and Source engine
+- 👋 Hi, I’m @Grin or Max.
+I love programming on C++ and I also love minecraft✨.
-- 🌱 I’m currently learning C++
 - 📫 How to reach me - discord: grinlex; twitter: GrinlexTw

 <!---